 - 4 tablespoons unsalted butter (at room temperature)

 - 1/4 cup 2% milk

 - 1 tablespoon fresh lemon juice

 - 1/4 teaspoon cream of tartar

 - Line a cake pan (8 or 9 inches round) with parchment paper, or lightly spray with oil.

 - Put cream cheese and butter in a bowl and beat until soft, using an electric mixer.

-- One by one, mix thoroughly milk, ¼ cup sugar, flour, egg yolk, lemon juice and vanilla extract.
-Set aside and wash the heads of the electric mixer.
+- One by one, add the milk, 1/4 cup sugar, flour, egg yolk, lemon juice and vanilla extract.
+Mix thoroughly and set aside.
+Wash the heads of the electric mixer.

 - Gently fold in egg white mixture into the cream cheese mixture.
 Do this slowly and do not over mix.